MechanicalRock/mechanicalrock.github.io/_posts/2020-10-02-serverless-kubernetes-cloudrun.md

 ![Cloudrun_Header]({{ site.base_url }}/img/cloudrun_header.png)

-A short while ago, Mr Brown-shoe himself [presented a talk at Yow! in Perth][yow-link] on the great debate of Kubernetes vs serverless, and which was to be the clear winner.
+A short while ago, Mr Brown-shoe himself [presented a talk at DDD in Perth][ddd-link] on the great debate of Kubernetes vs serverless, and which was to be the clear winner.
 Long story short it turned out that serverless is, by far a clear winner in nearly all categories of: